manthanguptaa/XMeme/README.md

     └── README.md

-MVC architecture patter is used while developing the website and comments have been added properly to differentiate
+MVC architecture pattern is used while developing the website and comments have been added properly to differentiate

 #### Built With